payu-india/CMS-Chatbot/reference/Collect Payment/addl_info-payment-apis.md

 </td>

 <td>
 <code>object</code> Customer billing information.
 This object combines and replaces individual v1 parameters like 'firstname', 'email', 'phone'.
-See detailed fields in the billingDetails Object Fields section below.
+See detailed fields.
+For more information, refer to <a href="#billingDetails-json-object-fields"> billingDetails JSON object field description</a>.
 </td>

 <td>
-{
-  "firstName": "John",
-  "lastName": "Doe",
-  "email": "john@example.com",
-  "phone": "9876543210"
-}
+  Refer to <a href="#billingDetails-json-object-fields"> billingDetails JSON object field description</a>.
 </td>
 </tr>